 Unlike many other marketing activities, such as a tradeshow booth that is torn down the end of the show or search advertising with benefits that end the second you stop paying for it, content lives on indefinitely.
 You face an upfront cost to create content, but through optimization and promotion, it can generate new interest for years to come.

 High-quality, accurate content attracts technical target audiences and builds credibility.
-In the Marketing to Engineers 2014 study by TREW Marketing and CFE Media, 74% of engineers said they’d be more likely to do business with a company who regularly produces new and current content.
+In the Smart Marketing to Engineers 2019 study by TREW Marketing and IEEE, 74% of engineers said they’d be more likely to do business with a company who regularly produces new and current content.
 We also found that 84% of engineers go to vendor Websites to find information to help them do their jobs – this was second only to Google.

 Of the content technical audiences are looking for, four content types stood out above the rest: